syabdulr/snapshot/readMe.md

 # PhotoLabs by: Abdul Syed
 <img src='./projectImages/memoriesText.png' />

 ### Users can add, delete and update their own snapshots of life!
-Moreover, users can like and View each other's pictures!
+Moreover, users can Like and View each other's pictures!

+## Features
+- Users can login and create a post
+- Users can like a post
+- Users can edit THEIR own posts
+- Users can search through tags with search bar
+- Users can search through memories to access a specific image
+- Users can see pages of images with Pagination

 ## Interface
+Front Page
 <img src='./projectImages/home_PhotoLabs.png' />
+Clicking on a Post
 <img src='./projectImages/post_PhotoLabs.png' />
+Prompt user to Login
 <img src='./projectImages/signIn_PhotoLabs.png' />
+User Registration and Google Auth
 <img src='./projectImages/register_PhotoLabs.png' />